0xkyng/celo-composer/README.md

 Congratulations!
 You have successfully deployed your `MyContract` contract to the Celo network using the Celo Composer.
 You can now interact with your contract using the **celocli** command line tool or any other Celo-compatible wallet or application.

+## Conclusion

+In this tutorial, you have learned about how to install and use the Celo Composer CLI, set up Hardhat, and write, test, and deploy a smart contract.